-This page contains profile pictures and dimensions for several combination crown molding ideas.
+This page contains profile pictures and dimensions for several stacked crown molding ideas.
 Some of these are narrow designs suitable for a room with an 8 or 9 foot ceiling.
 Other, wider designs include a traditional crown which incorporates a cornice suitable for larger rooms with ceilings of 10 feet and higher.

 To build these moldings a backer board is used to anchor them to the wall and ceiling before the other, usually more elaborate profiles are installed on top.
 The wider pieces of these designs can be joined at outside corners using a miter joint and the inside corners using a miter or coped joint.
 Join the small strip pieces with a glued miter rather than a cope on the inside corners for a smoother finished look.

 This is a traditional crown design with a cove and dentil profile added along the bottom.
 A 1x2 is used to push the whole profile out from the wall to make it appear deeper, but it could also simply be installed with the dentil molding flat against the wall and the cove eliminated from the design.